Trentham railway station, Victoria

 Trentham railway station is a closed railway station in the town of Trentham, Victoria, Australia, on the former Carlsruhe-to-Daylesford line.
 It opened on Monday, 16 February 1880, and was closed on Monday, 3 July 1978.

+In 1969, the platform was 80 metres in length, with an 18.5-metre carriage dock and, in 1975, a crane and weighbridge still existed at the station.

-The station building, platform and goods shed, and a short section of track, have all been retained, although no train services currently operate from the station.
+Since the closure of the line, the station building, platform and goods shed, and a short section of track, have all been retained.
 Tenants live at the station and look after it as a museum.
-Although most of the line's track has been removed, the land is still zoned for railway use, and track still exists for 1 km on either side of the station.
-The DSCR tourist railway plans to re-lay and restore track in the future.
-Some rolling stock is still kept in the former yard.
+The rail track still exists for 1 km on either side of the station, and some rolling stock has been put on display in the former station yard.
+Although the rest of the track has been removed, the railway reserve is still zoned for railway use, and the Daylesford Spa Country Railway has plans to restore the track to Trentham from its current terminus at Bullarto.

-By 1969, the platform was 80 metres in length, with an 18.5-metre carriage dock, and by 1975, a crane and weighbridge existed at the station.